rbergm/PostBOUND/README.md

 ## Getting started

 All package requirements can be installed from the `requirements.txt` file.
 To use PostBOUND in different projects, it can also be build and installed as a local package using pip.
-See the section below for details.
+This is generally the recommended way to go and can be automated using the `tools/setup-py-venv.sh` script.

 In addition to the Python packages, PostBOUND also needs a database connection in order to optimize and execute queries.
 Currently, PostgreSQL and MySQL are supported, with the MySQL features being a bit more limited due to restrictions of